sreevisakh/sreevisakh.github.io.original/_posts/2016-09-20-ubuntu-easy-install.md

 comments : true
 ---

-I am using ubuntu for a some time now.
+I am using ubuntu for some time now.
 I still have my Ubuntu 10.04 CD sent by ubuntu team for free.
 Every April & November we get a new version of Ubuntu.
 I prefer to do a fresh install everytime which means loosing application that are installed.
 Here is an easy way to install all your favourite apps back.